jayesh233/VSD_Physical_Design_work_shop_1/README.md

 ![spice_simu](https://user-images.githubusercontent.com/80053020/110279332-f3954980-7ffe-11eb-8409-d5b645b85dda.png)

 The transfer characteristics of the cmos inverter with the switching threshold where the Vin=Vdd.
+So when the input is zero the nmos is off and the pmos is on, the output is connected to the Vdd through pmos and as a result output is high.
+When the input is high the pmos is off and the nmos is on so the ouput is connected to gnd through the nmos and hence output is low.
+The curve in the output is due to RC components where the pmos and nmos represents R and the output load represents C.

 ![SYNT_rep](https://user-images.githubusercontent.com/80053020/110279552-44a53d80-7fff-11eb-9613-270e14d87762.png)

-Synthesis report of the RISC-V SOC.
+Synthesis report of the RISC-V SOC, we can see the number of the components used in the SOC and the wires used.
+The Synthesis (.v) file consists of all the components (sequential and combinational) and their respective connections.

 ![pre_place](https://user-images.githubusercontent.com/80053020/110280869-94850400-8001-11eb-99df-82eda257d92f.png)